CallumRG/lessoncraft.ai/Daily Scrum/Feb 26.md

 ## Feb 26, 2024
 Callum:
-- What did I do yesterday
+- What did I do yesterday: Finished up admin page.
-- What was in my way
+- What was in my way: Issues figuring out proper authentication of course owner when allowing changes to admin adding and deleteing.
-- What will I do today
+- What will I do today: Develop test case and write report documenting additions to the codebase in the sprint.

 Kaitlyn:
 - What did I do yesterday:Finishing up the profile page